craddis1/ws_bk_theory/README.md

 ## mathematica_routines

-The_bispectrum.nb (+plus bkfuncsandrules) allows for the computation of wide separation terms for some given Fourier kernels (defined in kernels.nb).
+The_bispectrum.nb allows for the computation of wide separation terms for some given Fourier kernels (defined in kernels.nb).
 2nd order wide-separation effects can be slow to compute due to huge number of terms involved.

 - kernels.nb: Defines 1st and 2nd order kernels